No prophet is accepted in his hometown

 Did he have a vision?
 Yes

-Did he recruit a team who wish to join him?
+Did he recruit a team who wished to join him?
 Yes

-At the end of day one of the journey, everyone was happy, excited, and filled with euphoria – we can do this!
+At the end of the first day of the journey, everyone was happy, excited, and filled with euphoria – “we can do this!”

 No.